xx00a/Group6/use_cases/use_case_country_report.md

 1. Administrator correctly identifies variables to execute the query.
 2. Administrator is competent on the system and successfully submits a request to the application to process.
 3. The application produces an accurate report that the Administrator can analyse.
 4. Administrator uses data to advise data product requestor.

 ## EXTENSIONS

 1. **Administrator position does not exist:**
    1. HR advises there is no Administrator to execute and analyze the report.

 ## SUB-VARIATIONS

 None.

-## SCHEDULE
+## Schedule

-**DUE DATE**: Februrary 23, 2022
+**DUE DATE**: February 23, 2022

+##References

+This documented was based on the work of [Alistair Cockburn](https://cis.bentley.edu/lwaguespack/CS360_Site/Downloads_files/Use%20Case%20Template%20%28Cockburn%29.pdf).